Wearing a seat belt saves lives!

-A seat belt is essential for holding occupants in place and avoiding serious injuries.
+A seat belt is essential to keep occupants in place and avoid serious injuries.
 Still, when an accident occurs, the force of the impact against another object or vehicle may lead to an injury.
 Some of the common injuries that seat belts can cause are:

 Lap belt injury in the abdominal area is most common among children wearing lap belts.
 Even though your child may suffer an injury, a lap belt can potentially save their life, which is why its use must be encouraged.

 A seat belt injury is an injury caused by the use of a seat belt.
 The primary purpose of the seat belt is to keep you in place and stop you from being flung against objects inside the car or thrown out of the vehicle.
 A significant force can be transmitted at the sites of seat belt impact (shoulder, chest, and abdomen), causing some injuries to your body.
 Some of them include:

 Till the 1980s, three-point belts were available only for outboard front vehicle seats, while the back seats were often equipped with lap belts.
 However, due to the seat belt syndrome, all seating positions were eventually fitted with three-point belts.
 Since 2007, all new cars sold in the US require lap and shoulder belts in the middle rear seats.

 Some people are more likely to wear seat belts when driving than others, and studies have found that it is all about the drivers’ age.
 Young drivers and teenagers like to push their limits and break laws, which is why they are least likely to wear seat belts when driving.
 Now, let’s look at seat belt use by demographic.